May 2024

 To buy an NFT is to pay to put your wallet address beside a number in a distributed database.
 This database becomes the point from which all the social and emotional dynamics of ownership emerge, yet the link between this distributed database and its visual representation can be quite tenuous.

 CryptoPunks attempt to solidify this link between ID and image by embedding an encoded version of all the punks in their contract.
-This image circulates freely online, but the authenticity of any image can be verified by entering its data into a cryptographic hash function and comparing the output to the hash encoded in the contract.
+This image circulates freely online, but the authenticity of any image can be verified by entering the image data into a cryptographic hash function and comparing the output to the hash encoded in the contract.

 Artists such as Deafbeef have taken further steps to strengthen the link between token ID and artwork by encoding the parameters for each audio-visual artwork on-chain, and embedding the scripts used to generate the work on each transaction.
 This provides the collector with all the code necessary to recreate the artwork, should the original render be lost or damaged.